Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 6. Launch `mlagent-learn`, and providing `./config/offline_bc_config.yaml` as the config parameter, and your environment as the `--env` parameter.
 7. (Optional) Observe training performance using Tensorboard.

-This will use the demonstration file to train a nerual network driven agent to directly imitate the actions provided in the demonstration.
+This will use the demonstration file to train a neural network driven agent to directly imitate the actions provided in the demonstration.
 The environment will launch and be used for evaluating the agent's performance during training.

 ### Online Training